European Union Emissions Trading System: Criticisms

-The EU ETS has been criticized for several failings, including: over-allocation, windfall profits, price volatility, and in general for failing to meet its goals.
-Proponents argue, however, that Phase I of the EU ETS (2005–2007) was a "learning phase" designed primarily to establish baselines and create the infrastructure for a carbon market, not to achieve significant reductions.
+The EU ETS has been criticized for several points including: over-allocation, windfall profits, price volatility, and in general failure to meet its goals.
+Proponents maintain, however, that Phase I of the EU ETS (2005–2007) was a "learning phase" designed primarily to establish baselines and create the infrastructure for a carbon market, not to achieve significant reductions.

+Some design flaws have limited the effectiveness of the scheme.
+In the initial 2005–07 period, emission caps were not tight enough to drive a significant reduction in emissions.
+The total allocation of allowances turned out to exceed actual emissions.
+This drove the carbon price down to zero in 2007.
+This oversupply was caused because the allocation of allowances by the EU was based on emissions data from the European Environmental Agency in Copenhagen, which uses a horizontal activity-based emissions definition similar to the United Nations, the EU-ETS Transaction log in Brussels, but a vertical installation-based emissions measurement system.
+This caused an oversupply of 200 million tonnes (10% of the market) in the EU-ETS in the first phase and collapsing prices.

 In addition, the EU ETS has been criticized as having caused a disruptive spike in energy prices.
-Defenders of the scheme say that this spike did not correlate with the price of permits, and in fact the largest price increase occurred at a time (Mar–Dec 2007) when the cost of permits was negligible.
+Defenders of the scheme say that this spike did not correlate with the price of permits, and the largest price increase occurred at a time (Mar–Dec 2007) when the cost of permits was negligible.

 Researchers Preston Teeter and Jorgen Sandberg have argued that it is largely the uncertainty behind the EU's scheme that has resulted in such a tepid and informal response by regulated organizations.
 Their research has revealed a similar outcome in Australia, where organizations saw little incentive to innovate and even comply with cap and trade regulations.

-Some critics in EU blamed the EU ETS for contributing to the 2021 global energy crisis.
+Some critics in the EU blamed the EU ETS for contributing to the 2021 global energy crisis.